A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Performance Evaluation

 \section{Performance Evaluation}

-This section presents a comprehensive empirical validation of the proposed Two-Stage Co-Optimization (TSCO) framework.
 A high-fidelity simulation environment is developed to assess its performance in terms of economic efficiency, environmental impact, grid stability, and CPN QoS.
+Additional experiments on convergence, scalability, ablation, and computational burden are conducted to further verify the framework’s engineering feasibility and core value.